-Shire of Northam - Northam Community Safety Committee Terms of Reference 2019 to 2021
+Community Safety Committee Terms of Reference 2019 to 2021

-- One (1) representative of PCYC; and

-- Up to two (2) community representatives.
+- One (1) representative of the Department of Communities Child Protection and Family Support - One (1) representative of the Youth Wellbeing Plan; - One (1) representative of Avon Community Services; - · One (1) representative of PCYC; and - Up to two (2) community representatives.

 All members have full voting rights.